DUI Trial: Court, Attorneys, Procedure

-In any criminal trial, a defendant has the right for the case to be decided by a jury of his or her peers.
-Therefore, the first step is to select a jury.
-The jury selection process may take a few hours to a full day.
-Jurors are selected from an available pool to go through the voir dire process.
-This is when prosecutors and defense attorneys ask jurors questions to determine which ones may be the best fit for the case.
+In any criminal trial, a defendant has the right for the case to be decided by a jury of their peers.
+Most defendants choose a jury trial instead of a bench trial with a judge.
+The first step to a jury trial is to select the jurors.
+The jury selection process may take anywhere from a few hours to more than a day.
+Jurors are selected from an available pool who show up for jury duty.
+During the “voir dire" process, the lawyers ask jurors a number of questions to determine who may be the best fit for the case.

-The prosecution will start by calling witnesses to the stand to talk about what they know regarding the case.
-Examples of key witnesses include the police officer who pulled a driver over and individuals who saw that the driver was intoxicated before driving.
+The prosecution may start by calling witnesses to the stand to talk about what they know regarding the case.
+Witnesses in an impaired driving trial may include the police officer who made the traffic stop or individuals who witnessed the driver drinking before getting into the car to drive away.

 Expert witnesses may be called to give their professional opinion of the evidence presented.
-After a prosecution witness testifies, he or she will be cross-examined by the defense.
-The goal of the defense here is to point out flaws in the testimony and create doubt in the minds of the jurors.
+After a prosecution witness testifies, the defense attorney can cross-examine the witnesses, to point out flaws or inconsistencies in the testimony or create doubt in the minds of the jurors.

-After the prosecution presents its case, the defense may call its own witnesses (if any), and the defendant may take the stand in his or her own defense.
-However, the defendant is not required to say anything in his or her defense.
+After the prosecution presents its case, the defense may call its own witnesses.
+In some cases, the defendant may take the stand in his or her own defense.
+However, the defendant is not required to act as a witness.
+The defendant may also use expert witnesses to question the reliability of chemical testing procedures or the field sobriety tests.
 The prosecution will have the ability to cross-examine any defense witnesses.

-The final part of the DUI trial process is for the jury to come to a verdict based on the evidence that it has seen and heard.
-It is possible for deliberations to last anywhere from a few minutes to a few days depending on how long the trial was.
-Deliberations may also take longer if certain jurors are steadfast in a belief that is contrary to what the majority of jurors may think.
+The final part of the DUI trial process is for the jury to come to a unanimous verdict based on the evidence.
+Jury deliberations can last anywhere from a few minutes to a few days, depending on the individual case.
+Deliberations may also take longer if certain jurors are deadlocked and cannot agree on the outcome.